 Other benefits of the connection include:

 – Enterprise-level reporting on marketing channels and product performance

 – Complete view of how your ad spend contributes to product and subscription revenues

-– Accurate comparison of Facebook Ads and Instagram Ads against other channels like Bing and Google Ads
+– Like-for-like comparison of Facebook Ads and Instagram Ads against other channels like Bing and Google Ads

 Learn more about why Facebook data doesn’t match Google Analytics data and how to find the real ROI on your Facebook Ads for ecommerce sites.